aaronspring/test_website/index.md

 - SubX
   - [IRIDL](http://iridl.ldeo.columbia.edu/SOURCES/.Models/.SubX) all SubX models via [opendap](https://en.wikipedia.org/wiki/OPeNDAP)

-However, any other publicly available data sources (like CMIP, NMME, etc.) of dates prior to the forecast_reference_time can be used for `training-input` and `forecast-input`.
+However, any other publicly available data sources (like CMIP, NMME, etc.) of dates prior to the `forecast_time` can be used for `training-input` and `forecast-input`.
 Also purely empirical methods like persistence or climatology could be used.
-The only essential data requirement concerns forecast times and dates, see [timings](#timings)
+The only essential data requirement concerns forecast times and dates, see [timings](#timings).

 Ground truth sources are [NOAA CPC](https://www.cpc.ncep.noaa.gov/) temperature and total precipitation from [IRIDL](http://iridl.ldeo.columbia.edu/):
 - `pr`: [precipitation rate](http://iridl.ldeo.columbia.edu/SOURCES/.NOAA/.NCEP/.CPC/.UNIFIED_PRCP/.GAUGE_BASED/.GLOBAL/.v1p0/.extREALTIME/.rain) to accumulate